pingcap/docs-cn/develop/dev-guide-sample-application-golang.md

 }

 func simpleExample(db *sql.DB) {
-    // Create a player, has a coin and a goods. err := createPlayer(db, Player{ID: "test", Coins: 1, Goods: 1})
-    if err != nil {
+    // Create a player, who has a coin and a goods. err := createPlayer(db, Player{ID: "test", Coins: 1, Goods: 1}) if err != nil {
         panic(err)